EmmaBurkett/CSE212-final-project/3-tree.md

 ![My image file](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/hidden_files/image.PNG)

 ## Searching by O(log n)
-Observe the image above.
-It's subtrees are of equal height, therefor it is a balanced binary search tree.
-If you wanted to find the node containing the value 6 you would start at the root of the tree, 5, and you would compare 5 to 6.
-6 is greater than 5 so you would look to the right, eliminating all the values on the left of 5.
-Next you would compare 6 to 8.
-6 is less than 8 so you would look to the left node, eliminating all the values on the right of 8.
+In the image above, its subtrees are of equal height, therefore it is a balanced binary search tree.
+To find the node containing the value 6, start at the root of the tree, 5, and compare 5 to 6.
+6 is greater than 5 so look to the right next, this eliminates all the values on the left of 5.
+Next compare 6 to 8.
+6 is less than 8 so look to the left node, this eliminates all the values on the right of 8.
 The final comparison, 6 vs. 7, shows that 6 is not in the tree at all.

 Note that every time we compared with a new node we halfed the amount of nodes that we needed to go through to find the node containing 6.
 This is the definiton of O(log n).